 Nathan Nunn is a Professor of Economics at Harvard University.
 Professor Nunn was born in Canada, where he received his PhD from the University of Toronto in 2005.
 Professor Nunn’s primary research interests are in economic history, economic development, cultural economics, political economy and international trade.
 He is an NBER Faculty Research Fellow, a Research Fellow at BREAD, and a Faculty Associate at Harvard's Weatherhead Center for International Affairs (WCFIA).
 He is currently a co-editor of the Journal of Development Economics.

 One stream of Professor Nunn’s research focuses on the long-term impact that historic events have on current economic development.
 In particular, he has studied how history shapes the evolution of institutions and cultures across societies.
-He has published research empirically examining the historical foundations of current outcomes such as distrust, gender norms, religion, and support for democracy.
+He has published research empirically examining the historical foundations of current outcomes such as distrust, gender norms, religion, rule following, and support for democracy.